gocept/gocept.versions/src/gocept/versions/README.txt

   Getting distribution for 'Foo-Package==18.5'.
 Error: Couldn't find a distribution for 'Foo-Package==18.5'.

-This is a problem when a develop egg should be used in the initial run.
-To demonstrate this, clean up a bit first:
+That the develop versions egg is picked up too late is problem when a develop egg should be used in the initial run.
+To demonstrate this, clean up a bit
+first:

 >>> write('buildout.cfg',